-Mobile-friendly website design should be a top priority in 2020 to ensure that your visitors have the same user experience across the board from a smartphone, desktop or a tablet.
+Mobile-friendly website design should be a top priority in 2020 to ensure that your visitors have the same user experience across the board from a smartphone, desktop, or tablet.
 There’s nothing worse than viewing a poorly rendered website on a mobile device and struggling to read overlapping text with cluttered images that run off the page.

 In 2015, 31% of people viewed websites on their mobile devices.
 As of December 3, 2019, records indicate that it’s as high as 51%.
 With a little over half of the web traffic worldwide using mobile devices, mobile design is no longer an afterthought.